|Nutrition Facts (per serving)|

 |Total Fat 5g||7%|

 |Total Carbohydrate 5g||2%|

 |Dietary Fiber 1g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-For a vegan, I really love spinach dip.
+For a vegan, we really love spinach dip.
 Probably a little too much.
-But then again, I love just about any way to eat more greens, and I love the convenience of using frozen chopped spinach in just about any way.
+But then again, we love just about any way to eat more greens, and we love the convenience of using frozen chopped spinach in just about any way.

-Next, in a large bowl, combine the thawed and drained spinach, the vegan sour cream, the vegan mayonnaise and the vegan onion soup mix together in a large bowl until thoroughly mixed and the onion soup mix is fully incorporated (use a rubber spatula and scrape down the sides of the bowl).
+Combine the thawed and drained spinach, the vegan sour cream, the vegan mayonnaise, and the vegan onion soup mix together in a large bowl until thoroughly mixed and the onion soup mix is fully incorporated (use a rubber spatula and scrape down the sides of the bowl).

 Allow the flavors to marinate and fully develop before serving by placing the bowl, covered, in the refrigerator for at least 15 minutes and up to overnight.
 You may want to give it a quick mix and a taste before transferring to a serving bowl, just in case you'd like to add a little bit of extra salt, or garlic salt or even a dash of hot sauce, if you'd like.
 Serve with an assortment of crackers, pita chips or fresh sliced veggies.
 We like fresh and crunchy cucumber slices and jicama for a spinach dip.